AI in Healthcare

 - 91% accuracy in predicting surge timing

-- 25% reduction in ICU overflow events
+- 25% low price in ICU overflow occasions

-Case Study 2: Kaiser Permanente – AI-Powered Ophthalmology Screening
+Case Study 2: Kaiser Permanente—AI-Powered Ophthalmology Screening

 Results:

-- Detection of 15,000 previously undiagnosed cases
+- Detection of 15,000 beforehand undiagnosed conditions

-Case Study 3: Intermountain Healthcare – Drug Discovery Acceleration
+Case Study 3: Intermountain Healthcare—Drug Discovery Acceleration

 Results:

-- 60% reduction in preclinical development costs
+- 60% low price in preclinical enhancement prices

 Challenges and Ethical Considerations in Healthcare AI